top of page

 How Is a Dry Socket Diagnosed?

-A dentist or oral surgeon can usually diagnose it based on:
+An experienced dentist or oral surgeon can usually confidently diagnose a dry socket based on:

 • patient symptoms (severe, radiating pain)